Food Social Security

 Food Social Security (from the French Sécurité sociale de l'alimentation) is a socio-economic initiative drawing on the French Social security system and aiming to extend it to the food system, thus advocating multiple rights linked to the right to food, farmers' rights, and environmental protection.
 Funded through social contributions, each person would receive a fixed sum (e.g., 150€ monthly) to be spent only with food producers and retailers who have been democratically contracted, ensuring they meet social and environmental criteria.
-Carried by various actors from the civil society, it is currently being exprimented at local scale in various places in France, Belgium, Switzerland and Luxembourg.
+Carried by various actors from the civil society, it is currently being experimented at a local scale in various places in France, Belgium, Switzerland.

 Context

 The idea of Food Social Security stemmed from noticing various flaws inherent to the current food system such as malnutrition, food insecurity, farmers' precarity and environmental concerns.
 Globally, while enough food is produced to feed ten billion people, food systems are threatening both human health and environmental sustainability.
 Food bank demand is soaring throughout the world, and is in itself not seen as a long-term response to food insecurity.
 Poor nutrition is generally linked to lower incomes, causing one of the largest public health challenges for children, and a significant strain on healthcare systems.